 Step 12: Translate Content

-To do this, to the right of each target language, click the three dots, and select Edit in CAT Tool.
+To achieve this, to the right of each target language, click the three dots, and select Edit in CAT Tool.

 For each translatable string, click the target column and then, under Language Resources, click Insert MT.
 When all strings are translated, click Save All and then click Submit.